How to Spend, Save, or Stretch Your Tax Refund

 Martha Ferrari, vice president of Halberstadt Financial Consultants Inc. in Princeton, New Jersey, said her more astute clients tend to have smaller refunds.

 “They realize they are giving the government use of the money by having too much withheld,” Ferrari said.
 “They understand it is not a savings account and that’s not the way you handle money wisely.”

 Instead of viewing your refund as your “forced savings,” Ferrari recommends setting up automatic transfers from checking to savings accounts.

 “I find a lot of people that are living paycheck to paycheck, and they feel they can just pay their bills and can’t save,” Ferrari said.
 “But they need to adjust their withholdings [and] put that money aside into savings.”

-The amount that is withheld from your paycheck is based in part on the number of exemptions you entered on the W-4 you gave to your employer.
-If you’d like to adjust your withholding to get bigger paychecks and a smaller tax refund (or vice-versa), try our W-4 Salary Calculator.
+The amount that is withheld from your paycheck is based in part on the number of allowances you entered on the W-4 you gave to your employer.
+If you’d like to adjust your withholding to get bigger paychecks and a smaller tax refund (or vice-versa), try our W-4 Withholding Calculator.
 You can test different scenarios to help predict the effect on your paycheck and next year’s tax refund.
 To get started, all you need is a copy of last year’s tax return and your latest paycheck.